magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_toward-the-unconditioned.md

 Men and women are simply determined concepts, as are all the things around us.

-=1 If we know the truth of determinations clearly, we will know that there are no beings, because ‘beings’ are determined things.
+If we know the truth of determinations clearly, we will know that there are no beings, because ‘beings’ are determined things.
 Understanding that these things are simply determinations, you can be at peace.
 But if you believe that the person, being, the ‘mine’, the ‘theirs’, and so on are intrinsic qualities, then you must laugh and cry over them.
 These are the proliferations of conditioning factors.
 If we take such things to be ours there will always be suffering.
-This is , wrong view.
+This is *micchādiṭṭhi*, wrong view.
 Names are not intrinsic realities, they are provisional truths.
 Only after we are born do we obtain names, isn’t that so?
 Or did you have your name already when you were born?
 The name usually comes afterwards, right?
 Why must we determine these names?
 Because intrinsically they aren’t there.

 We should clearly understand these determinations.
 Good, evil, high, low, black and white are all determinations.
 We are all lost in determinations.
-This is why at the funeral ceremonies the monks chant, … Conditions are impermanent, they arise and pass way.
+This is why at the funeral ceremonies the monks chant, *Aniccā vata saṅkhārā* … Conditions are impermanent, they arise and pass way.
 That’s the truth.
 What is there that, having arisen, doesn’t cease?
 Good moods arise and then cease.
 Have you ever seen anybody cry for three or four years?
 At the most, you may see people crying a whole night, and then the tears dry up.
 Having arisen, they cease.

-: If we understand (proliferations), and thereby subdue them, this is the greatest happiness.
+*Tesaṃ vūpasamo sukho*: If we understand *saṅkhāras* (proliferations), and thereby subdue them, this is the greatest happiness.
 To be calmed of proliferations, calmed of ‘being’, calmed of individuality, of the burden of self, is true merit.
 Transcending these things one sees the unconditioned.
 This means that no matter what happens, the mind doesn’t proliferate around it.
 There’s nothing that can throw the mind off its natural balance.
 What else could you want?
 This is the end, the finish.

 The Buddha taught the way things are.
 Our making offerings and listening to Dhamma talks and so on is in order to search for and realize this.
-If we realize this, we don’t have to go and study it will happen of itself.
-Both and vipassanā are determined into being, just like other determinations.
+If we realize this, we don’t have to go and study vipassanā, it will happen of itself.
+Both samatha and vipassanā are determined into being, just like other determinations.
 The mind which knows, which is beyond such things, is the culmination of the practice.

 Our practice, our inquiry, is in order to transcend suffering.
 When clinging is finished with, states of being are finished with.
 When